la-legende/tcp-packet-analyzer/README.md

 6. Type !help in NosTale's chat to see available commands.

 (!!!!
-Using in-game commands might cause ban, I don't take any responsibilites for any banned accounts !!!!)
+Using in-game commands might cause ban, I don't take any responsibilites for banned accounts !!!!)